diagrams/diagrams-doc/doc/manual.rst

 matter, most users will have no need to work directly with segments at all.)

-.. container:: todo

-  If you look in the `Diagrams.Segment`:mod: module, you will see quite a bit of other stuff related to the implementation of trails (`SegMeasure` and so on); this is explained in more detail in XXX
+If you look in the `Diagrams.Segment`:mod: module, you will see quite a bit of other stuff related to the implementation of trails (`SegMeasure` and so on); this is explained in more detail in the section `Trail and path implementation details`_.

 Trails
 ~~~~~~

 Trails are defined in `Diagrams.Trail`:mod:.

-.. container:: todo

-  Reference trail & path tutorial

-.. container:: todo

-  Semantically, a *trail* is a translation-invariant XXX
+Informally, you can

-More concretely, trails are essentially lists of segments laid
+think of trails as lists of segments laid end-to-end.
+Since segments
-end-to-end.
+are translation-invariant, so are trails.
+More formally, the
+semantics of a trail is a continuous (though not necessarily
+differentiable) function from the real interval `[0,1]`:math: to
+vectors in some vector space.
+This section serves as a reference on
+trails; for a more hands-on introduction, refer to the `Trail and path
+tutorial`__.

+__ /doc/paths.html

 There are two types of trail: